 The Committee's Terms of Reference refers to the importance of an annual work programme (section 3.3).
 This should be seen as a useful framework rather than a restrictive agenda.
-Therefore, flexibility was built into the annual work programme for 2016/17 to ensure that where the Committee identified a need for further assurance or information, relevant individuals could be required to attend the next meeting of the Committee.

-The Committee agreed the work programme, Appendix 2, in October 2016.
+Therefore, flexibility was built into the annual work programme for 2016/17 to ensure that where the Committee identified a need for further assurance or information, relevant individuals could be required to attend the next meeting of the Committee to provide further information or assurance.
+The Committee agreed the work programme, Appendix 2, in October 2017.